NorskHelsenett/dnsstats/README.md

 # dnsstats

-A tool for collecting and analyzing DNS statistics.
+A tool for collecting and analyzing DNS statistics, with results forwarded to Splunk for further analysis.

 ## Description

-dnsstats helps you monitor and analyze DNS query patterns, response times, and server performance metrics.
+dnsstats helps you monitor and analyze DNS query patterns, response times, and server performance metrics. dnsstats runs as a Kubernetes CronJob and can be configured with custom parameters to suit your needs.

 ## Features